squid-cache/squid-cache.github.io/SquidFaq/SecurityPitfalls.rst

 == Open-access proxies ==

-Squid's default configuration file denies all client requests.
+Squid's default configuration file denies all external requests.
 It is the administrator's responsibility to configure Squid to allow access only to trusted hosts and/or users.